Desoroxxx/Wither-Config/README.md

 # Wither Config

-Wither Config allows you to adjust the Wither's stats for a tailored boss experience.
+Wither Config allows you to adjust the Wither's stats and behavior for a tailored boss experience.

-This also fixes the Minecraft bug where the Wither overshoots the distance between it, and its target making it always go towards its target instead of stopping nine blocks away.
+This also fixes a Minecraft bug where the Wither overshoots the distance between it, and its target making it always go towards its target instead of stopping nine blocks away.

-This mod was commissioned for the [Trepidation modpack](https://curseforge.com/minecraft/modpacks/trepidation)
+This mod was commissioned for the [Trepidation modpack](https://curseforge.com/minecraft/modpacks/trepidation) by [CalaMariGold](https://www.curseforge.com/members/calamarigold/projects).

 Available Configs:
 - The Wither health